deckar01/oracle/README.md

 Add a module in `contexts/` that defines:

+- `class Context`
     - `name: str` - The source name to show in the GUI.
-- `motive: str` - The system prompt that coaches the model on how to use the context.
+    - `motive: str` - The default system prompt for caoching the model on using the context.
-- `find(str): -> List[str]` - A method for finding sources of context
+    - `find(message: str): -> Iterator[str]` - The method for finding sources of context
         for a given message.

 See `contexts/oracle/` for an example.